 - The victim may bob in the water in an uncoordinated way, with their head back and mouth open.

 - There may be weak and ineffective attempts at swimming.

 - The outlook for a drowning victim is excellent if they arrive in the hospital alert and breathing on their own.
 For patients in a coma, the prognosis depends upon how long they were underwater and how long it took to start artificial respiration and breathing.
 The prognosis also depends upon the cleanliness and temperature of the water.

 Who is likely to drown, when, and where?

-- The World Health Organization estimates that there are 388,000 drowning deaths worldwide each year.
+- The World Health Organization estimates that there are 359,000 drowning deaths worldwide each year.
 In the Unites States, the latest yearly statistics from the CDC reported more than 38,000 people had died from drowning.

 - Drowning is the third leading cause of accidental death in the United States.
 It is the second leading cause of accidental death in school-age children, and the number one cause of death in preschoolers.

 - More than half of drowning deaths occur in swimming pools.

 - One-quarter to one-third of drowning victims have had swimming lessons.